rosszzalina/Music-Playlist-Manager/README.md

 - Add Song to Playlist: Specify the playlist and provide song details (title, artist, album, duration) to add a song.
 - Remove Song from Playlist: Select the playlist and enter the song details (title, artist) to remove it from the playlist.
 - Display Playlists: Shows the list of all playlists along with their respective songs.
-- Save Playlists to File: Saves the current state of playlists and songs to playlist_data.txt.
-- Load Playlists from File: Loads the playlists and songs from playlist_data.txt if it exists, ensuring data persistence between sessions.